MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-optioncaptionml-property.md

 ---
 title: "OptionCaptionML Property"
-description: "Sets the strings that are displayed to the user for selecting an option.
-OptionCaptionML is only used if the field or variable has an OptionMembers Property." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the strings that are displayed to the user for selecting an option." ms.author: solsen ms.custom: na ms.date: 06/23/2021